LOS ANGELES — The goofy and entertaining reign of “Jeopardy!” champ Austin Rogers is over.

-The New York City bartender narrowly lost on yesterday's show after a 12-game winning streak that netted him a total $411,000, putting him in fifth place for all-time regular-season winnings.
+The New York City bartender narrowly lost on Thursday’s show after a 12-game winning streak that netted him a total $411,000, putting him in fifth place for all-time regular season winnings.

 He’s satisfied with the run, Rogers said in an interview.

-He credited his study of history at Macalester College in St. Paul, Mn. for encouraging his curious nature, and said devising questions for the trivia quiz nights he hosts proved “a little helpful” on the show.
+He credits his study of history at Macalester College in St. Paul, Minnesota, for encouraging his curious nature, and says devising questions for the trivia quiz nights he hosts proved “a little helpful” on the show.

-But Rogers won't be away long.
-He'll compete in the two-week “Jeopardy!” tournament of champions that begins Nov.
+Rogers won’t be away long: He’ll compete in the two-week “Jeopardy!” tournament of champions that begins Nov.
 6.

 The reaction to his antics surprised Rogers.